By Michelle Ricker May 13, 2021

 Wireless internet uses cell towers to create a WiFi network that your devices connect to.
 You may have also heard it called mobile broadband internet.

 In some ways, it’s similar to a hotspot: it uses cell towers, requires a data plan, and has a monthly maximum.
 But in other ways, it’s way better than your phone’s hotspot.

 Wireless home internet networks can support up to 64 devices at once.
 The very best hotspots can only manage 10 devices — and the average American household has 11.

 Plus, it won’t burn through your phone battery.

 Wireless internet is also likely to be a much faster connection since cell phone speeds are usually only around 30 Mbps when connected to a cell tower.
 But wireless internet devices allow speeds more than triple that — up to 100 Mbps, depending on the nearby towers.
-And it’s those towers that really dictate the speed you can get since these devices automatically connect to the best signal available.
-That means you can be confident you’re always getting the best speed for your device.
+And it’s those towers that really dictate the speed you can get since these devices automatically connect to the best signal available, which is why these devices often do best near a window.
+So you can be confident you’re always getting the fastest possible speed.